mschneier/CS50GoodReads/README.md

-# CS50GoodReads
+# Project 1

-CS50 Project 1 Good Reads
+Web Programming with Python and JavaScript